AckerlyXu/heima/articles/service-fabric/service-fabric-understand-and-troubleshoot-with-system-health-reports.md

 **System.NamingService** reports health on its primary replica when a Naming operation takes longer than acceptable.
 Examples of Naming operations are [CreateServiceAsync](https://msdn.microsoft.com/zh-cn/library/azure/mt124028.aspx) or [DeleteServiceAsync](https://msdn.microsoft.com/zh-cn/library/azure/mt124029.aspx).
 More methods can be found under FabricClient, for example under [service management methods](https://msdn.microsoft.com/zh-cn/library/azure/system.fabric.fabricclient.servicemanagementclient.aspx) or [property management methods](https://msdn.microsoft.com/zh-cn/library/azure/system.fabric.fabricclient.propertymanagementclient.aspx).

+> [!NOTE]
-> [AZURE.NOTE] The Naming service resolves service names to a location in the cluster and enables users to manage service names and properties.
+> The Naming service resolves service names to a location in the cluster and enables users to manage service names and properties.
 It is a Service Fabric partitioned persisted service.
 One of the partition represents the Authority Owner, which contains metadata about all Service Fabric names and services.
 The Service Fabric names are mapped to different partitions, called Name Owner partitions, so the service is extensible.
-Read more about [Naming service](/documentation/articles/service-fabric-architecture/).
+Read more about [Naming service](./service-fabric-architecture.md).

 When a Naming operation takes longer than expected, the operation is flagged with a Warning report on the *primary replica of the Naming service partition that serves the operation*.
 If the operation completes successfully, the Warning is cleared.
 If the operation completes with an error, the health report includes details about the error.